59033966514

 Using passphrases can help you keep your passwords safe from cracking.Use hard-to-guess passphrases composed of random words to keep your accounts secure.

-Even the most sophisticated methods running on the most powerful machines would take years to crack a password that checks all those boxes.
+Even sophisticated password-cracking methods running on powerful machines can take a very long time to crack a password that checks all those boxes, especially if it’s long, random, and unique.
 A good password manager can even generate strong passwords for you, removing the need to come up with them in the first place.

 Keep an antivirus running

-Robust anti-malware software will spot a keylogger before it gets the chance to record any sensitive data.
-AVG AntiVirus FREE will automatically detect and block any malware heading your way, while scanning and removing malware already present on your device.
+Robust anti-malware software can help detect a keylogger before it gets the chance to record any sensitive data.
+AVG AntiVirus FREE will automatically detect and block any malware threats, while scanning and removing malware already present on your device.

 Turn on two-factor authentication